Texaco: Entertainment broadcast (music or comedy/variety)

-Texaco was long associated with the Metropolitan Opera as sole sponsor of its radio broadcasts for 63 years.
+Texaco was long associated with the Metropolitan Opera as sole sponsor of its radio broadcasts for 63 years (which air to this day since its inception in 1931), and subsequently the Live from the Met telecasts on PBS.
 It was identified as well with such entertainment legends as Ed Wynn, Fred Allen and Milton Berle (many of their shows were originally sponsored by Texaco – see Texaco Star Theatre, which includes the sponsorship lyrics of the opening theme: "We're the men of Texaco, We work from Maine to Mexico...").
 Berle's program was broadcast in the same time slot as Fulton J. Sheen's religious program for a while, thus leading to Berle's oft-quoted quip, "We both have the same boss – Sky Chief!"

-Texaco was also the sponsor of the weekly Metropolitan Opera radio broadcasts, which air to this day since its inception in 1931.

 In the 1930s, comedian Ed Wynn hosted a half hour stand-up comedy/variety show on the NBC Radio Network, billed as "The Texaco Fire Chief", a reference to its regular grade gasoline.
 This trend continued into the late 1940s, when Wynn was replaced by Milton Berle as television becoming the dominant medium.
 The title was changed to the 60-minute Texaco Star Theater, which was also broadcast on NBC.

 In a 1983 video for their song, "Cruel Summer", members of girl group Bananarama are depicted as working as mechanics at a Texaco gas station.